 You can use this technique whenever you are making a drink with citrusy notes to bump up the flavor and the presentation.

-Pour the vodka, Cointreau, lime juice and cranberry juice over the ice.
+- Combine the ingredients: Fill a mixing glass or cocktail shaker with ice cubes.
+Pour the vodka, Cointreau, lime juice, and cranberry juice over the ice.

-Cover the shaker and shake well (you can also give the cocktail a good stir, let it sit for 30 seconds, and stir again, repeating once or twice more), until the shaker is very cold.
+- Shake well: Cover the shaker and shake well (you can also give the cocktail a good stir, let it sit for 30 seconds, and stir again, repeating once or twice more) until the shaker is very cold.

-Give me a glass of this and a bowl of homemade popcorn, and you would see a very content woman.
+Give me a glass of this and a bowl of homemade popcorn, and you will see a very content woman.

 - French 75